7 Winning Social Media Marketing Strategies for the Holiday Season

 1. Plan ahead

 Starting your social media holiday marketing efforts early has two key benefits.
-First, it gives you an opportunity to generate buzz.
+First, it allows you to generate buzz.
 Second, it gives you a head start.

 Users’ social media feeds will get more cluttered the closer you get to the big day.
 So, by announcing your holiday offers ahead of time, you’ll lower your chances of getting lost in the shuffle.